-In general, summer boots are lighter than winter boots.
-In summer, if you plan to walk on trails only, you could choose a pair of walking shoes, or mid-height walking boots.
+In general, summer walking boots are lighter than winter boots.
+In summer, if you plan to walk on trails only, you could choose a pair of summer walking shoes, or mid-height walking boots.
 Fairweather walking also gives you the option of boots that are not fully waterproof, although in the UK waterproofing is always a good choice.
-Soles should still be grippy but they will not need to be as stiff as winter
+Soles should still be grippy but they will not need to be as stiff as winter walking boots.

-Leather or fabric:
+Leather or Fabric

 For decades, leather was the material of choice when manufacturing outdoor footwear.
 This is because leather is tough, durable and fairly breathable.
 These days, many more walking boots are made using new fabrics that offer toughness, durability, improved breathability and comfort.
 Modern fabric boots offer great comfort and breathability.